shiang-luong/interactive-decision-tree/README.md

 you must add new ones in the db manually; code expects for the password to be sha1 hashed; please delete the default account once you have set up].
 * Begin creating your decision tree.

+## Mobile

+A port of this project optimized for mobile apps using [PhoneGap Build](https://build.phonegap.corm) can be found [here](https://github.com/judsonmitchell/idt-mobile).

 ##License (MIT)